Weekdays 9:30am - 7pm.

 Dr Ivan Puah

-Dr Ivan Puah doing laser on a patient
+Dr Ivan Puah during pico laser

 Our Awards